Terms & Conditions

-8.3 Without in any way limiting the operation of the release in clause 8.2, the Client hereby releases TT from all actions, proceedings, claims or demands that the Client may otherwise have now or in the future against TT under the Competition and Consumer Act 2010 (Cth) (Act) for death or personal injury (as that term is defined in section 139A of the Act) as a result of or in connection with, whether directly or indirectly, as a result of any failure of TT to provide services with due care or skill.
+8.3 Without in any way limiting the operation of the release in clause 8.2, the Client hereby releases TT from all actions, proceedings, claims or demands that the Client may otherwise have now or in the future against TT under the Trade Practices Act 1974 (Cth) (Act) for death or personal injury (as that term is defined in section 68B of the Act) that the Client may suffer or incur, whether directly or indirectly, as a result of any failure of TT to provide services with due care or skill.

 8.4 The Client will be responsible for any loss or damage arising from their acts or omissions.

 8.5 TT does not make any express warranties in relation to the tour, and TT hereby excludes all implied conditions and warranties, except any implied condition or warranty the exclusion of which would contravene any statute or cause this clause to be void (Non-Excludable Condition).

 8.6 TT’s liability for breach of any Non-Excludable Condition is limited, at TT’s option, to supplying the relevant services again, or paying the cost of having the services supplied again.

 8.7 TT will not be liable for any loss of enjoyment, financial loss, damage, cost or expense (including without limitation any property damage or personal injury) suffered by the Client resulting from adverse weather conditions or other circumstances outside TT’s influence.